w3c/wai-bcase/content/bibliography.fr.md

 Summary: Compilation of examples and links to other resources produced to celebrate Global Accessibility Awareness Day (GAAD) 2018 by illustrating how SEO and website accessibility are mutually supportive and have common outcomes.

 * [_Assessing the Value 0f Accessible Technologies for Organizations_](https://web.archive.org/web/20170710171528/https://mscorpmedia.azureedge.net/mscorpmedia/2016/07/Microsoft-TEI-Accessibility-Study_Edited_FINAL-v2.pdf){:rel="nofollow"}.
 Parks, S. and Sedov V.; Forrester Research, Inc. (2017) <br />
-Type:Archived research study commissioned by Microsoft <br />
+Type:Archived research study commisioned by Microsoft <br />
 Summary: Found that adoption of accessible technologies provides tangible economic and social value.
-Trends are quantified to help organizations understand the wide range of benefits that accrue when they make investments in accessiblity.
+Trends are quantified to help organizations understand the wide range of benefits that accrue when they make investments in accessiiblity.

 * [_Organizational Motivations for Web Accessibility Implementation – A Case Study_](https://www.researchgate.net/publication/221009860_Organizational_Motivations_for_Web_Accessibility_Implementation_-_A_Case_Study){:rel="nofollow"}  November 2016, University of Vienna, by Marie-Luise Leitner and Christine Strauss. <br />
 Type: Academic study  <br />
 Summary: Introduces a holistic, managerial approach to identify business experiences with web accessibility implementation in three industry sectors.

 ## Disability Employment
-* [_Hiring People with Disabilities is Good Business_](https://www.nytimes.com/2018/12/27/opinion/disability-rights-employment.html){:rel="nofollow"} Kennedy, Ted Jr. _New York Times_.
+* [_Hiring People with Disabilities is Good Business_](https://www.nytimes.com/2018/12/27/opinion/disability-rights-employment.html) {:rel="nofollow"} Kennedy, Ted Jr. _New York Times_.
 December 27, 2018.  <br />
 Type: Editorial/Opinion  <br />
 Summary: The editorial expresses Kennedy's view that when it comes to employment, the US has failed to live up to the promise of the Americans With Disabilities Act and that business is losing valuable human resources as a result.
-He encourages companies to be more inclusive by highlighting ways that several major companies profit from their proactive employment practices.
+He encourages companies to be more incusive by highlighting ways that several major companies profit from their proactive employment practices.

 * [_Leaving no one behind: UNDP/UNV Talent Programme for Young Professionals with Disabilities_](http://www.undp.org/content/undp/en/home/news-centre/news/2017/leaving-no-one-behind-undp-unv-talent-programme-young-professionals-disabilities.html){:rel="nofollow"}.  <br />
 Type: Report  <br />